-3. Flat Rent (PH); Earned Income Disallowance and other Incentives:
+- 3. Flat Rent (PH); Earned Income Disallowance and other Incentives: Changed "30% of family's adjusted monthly income" to "family rent" for accuracy. - XIII.
+CORRECTIVE ACTION: FAILURE TO MEET FAMILY RESPONSIBILITIES: Removed additional 90 days from probationary period

-Changed "30% of family's adjusted monthly income" to "family rent" for accuracy.
+XIV.
+CONTRACT TERMINATION AND WITHHOLDING OF SUPPORTIVE SERVICES:

-Added language to include Jobs Plus EID
+1. Added Project Based Rental Assistance

-- XIII.
-CORRECTIVE ACTION: FAILURE TO MEET FAMILY RESPONSIBILITIES-Removed additional 90 days from probationary period - XIV.
-CONTRACT TERMINATION AND WITHHOLDING OF SUPPORTIVE SERVICES: - 1.
-Added Project Based Rental Assistance - 10.
-Removed "if HUD no longer funds FSS Coordinator Program" in accordance with regulations
+10. Removed "if HUD no longer funds FSS Coordinator Program" in accordance with regulations

-Added language for option of PHA to not allow previous participants to re-enter program at the discretion of the PHA.
+Added language for option of PHA to not allow previous participants to re-enter program in consideration of the reason for termination